Natural Health Remedies

 But, there was one problem; I had no clue of how to do it.

 Two months later, my cholesterol was 156 (down another 85 points) (my LDL was 93 - down another 80 points).
-I can hardly wait to get the results of my blood test next month.

-With Frank's help, in only four months, I naturally lowered my cholesterol from 338 to 156 (a total of 182 points), my LDL from 241 down to 93 (a total of 148 points), amazed my doctor and am healthier for it.
+With Frank's help, in only four months, I naturally lowered my cholesterol from 338 to 156 (a total of 182 points), my LDL from 241 down to 93 (a total of 148 points), amazed my doctor and I am healthier for it.

 I am living proof that you can lower your cholesterol naturally, without use of "traditional" drugs and their many terrible side effects.